Leo G. Carroll

-Leo Gratten Carroll (25 October 1886 – 16 October 1972) was an English actor.
-In a career of more than forty years, he appeared in six Hitchcock films including Spellbound, Strangers on a Train and North by Northwest and in three television series, Topper, Going My Way, and The Man from U.N.C.L.E..
+Leo Grattan Carroll (25 October 1886 – 16 October 1972) was an English actor.
+In a career of more than 40 years, he appeared in six Hitchcock films including Spellbound, Strangers on a Train and North by Northwest and in three television series, Topper, Going My Way, and The Man from U.N.C.L.E.

 Early life

 Carroll was born in Weedon Bec, Northamptonshire, to William and Catherine Carroll.
 His Roman Catholic parents named him after then-Pope Leo XIII.
 In 1897, his family lived in York, where his Irish-born father was a foreman in an ordnance store.
 In the 1901 census for West Ham, Essex, his occupation is listed as "wine trade clerk".
 In the 1911 census, he is living at the same address and described as a "dramatic agent".

 Stage career

 Carroll made his stage debut in 1912.
-His acting career was on hold during the First World War, when he served in the British Army.
-Carroll saw action in France, Salonika, and Palestine during the war; he was badly wounded while serving in the latter.
+His acting career was on hold during the First World War, when he served in the British Army as a Lieutenant in the London Regiment.
+Carroll saw action in France, Salonika, and Palestine during the war; he was badly wounded while serving in the last.
 After his recovery and discharge, he again took up acting in December 1919.

 He then performed in London and on Broadway.
 His American stage debut came in The Vortex.
 In 1933, he was a member of the Manhattan Theatre Repertory Company in the inaugural season of the Ogunquit Playhouse in Ogunquit, Maine.

-During 1933–34 Carroll had the role of "impeccable valet" Trump in the Broadway play The Green Bay Tree (which has no relation to the novel by Louis Bromfield apart from the shared title), and in 1941 starred with Vincent Price and Judith Evelyn in Patrick Hamilton's Angel Street (better known as Gaslight), which ran for three years at the Golden Theatre on West 45th Street in New York City.
+During 1933–34, Carroll had the role of "impeccable valet" Trump in the Broadway play The Green Bay Tree (which has no relation to the novel by Louis Bromfield apart from the shared title), and in 1941 starred with Vincent Price and Judith Evelyn in Patrick Hamilton's Angel Street (better known as Gaslight), which ran for three years at the Golden Theatre on West 45th Street in New York City.

 After the production closed, he starred in the title role in John P. Marquand's The Late George Apley.
 In 1947 he starred in John Van Druten's The Druid Circle at the Morosco Theatre.